 Location.
-38° 50.166′ N, 79° 22.399′ W. Marker is near Seneca Rocks, West Virginia, in Pendleton County.
-Marker is at the intersection of State Highway 28/55, on the right when traveling north on State Highway 28/55.
+38° 49.086′ N, 79° 23.315′ W. Marker is near Seneca Rocks, West Virginia, in Pendleton County.
+Marker is on Mountaineer Drive (U.S. 33) north of Harmon Hills Road (Local Route 9), on the right when traveling west.
 Touch for map.
-Located at the Seneca Rocks Discovery Center, near the picnic area entrance.
 Marker is in this post office area: Seneca Rocks WV 26884, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-An 1800’s Garden! (a few steps from this marker); Sites Homestead (within shouting distance of this marker); Tuscarora (Clinton) Sand (within shouting distance of this marker); 10th Mountain Division (approx. 0.2 miles away); More Than One Way Up (approx. 0.2 miles away); Seneca Rocks (approx. ¼ mile away); Camp Luther (approx. 1½ miles away); Eagle Rocks (approx. 4.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+More Than One Way Up (approx. 1.3 miles away); 10th Mountain Division (approx. 1.4 miles away); An 1800’s Garden! (approx. 1˝ miles away); Sites Homestead (approx. 1˝ miles away); A Melting Pot House (approx. 1˝ miles away); Eagle Rocks (approx. 5.2 miles away); Oriskany Sand (approx. 5.8 miles away); The "Battle" of Riverton (approx. 5.8 miles away).
 Touch for a list and map of all markers in Seneca Rocks.

 Credits.
 This page was last revised on January 4, 2021.
 It was originally submitted on October 2, 2018, by J. J. Prats of Powell, Ohio.
 This page has been viewed 488 times since then and 115 times this year.
 Last updated on January 4, 2021, by Bradley Owen of Morgantown, West Virginia.
 Photos: 1, 2. submitted on October 2, 2018, by J. J. Prats of Powell, Ohio. • J. Makali Bruton was the editor who published this page.